jameswassinger/Articles/MECM/find-all-mecm-collections-that-use-ad-security-groups-using-powershell.md

-# Find All SCCM Collections That Use AD Security Groups Using PowerShell
+# Find All MECM Collections That Use AD Security Groups Using PowerShell

 Does your organization use Active Directory Security Groups with SCCM collections?